 One very important thing that will help anyone to manage time is to become aware how it is being used, and at the end of the day asking one's self, "Have I spent my time correctly?"

 Below are simple guides to effectively manage your time:

 Say for example, too much work, making you have less time for family.
 Time management calls for balance.
-Your time cannot be spent solely on one thing because for one, there are so many things you can do, you have 24 hours every day.
+Your time cannot be spent solely on one thing, simply because there are so many things you can do, you have 24 hours every day.
 It is important to develop "good habits" as they can help you accomplish more from the time you have spent doing those things.

 For the daily planner, jot down your appointments advisably, in chronological order.
 Check each item as you complete them.
 This way, whatever it is that is left unattended for today will be attended to tomorrow.

-- Re-assess your journey - While enjoying the adventures of life, it is important that you are maintaining your alignment with your ultimate goal.
+Re-assess your journey - While enjoying the adventures of life, it is important that you are maintaining your alignment with your ultimate goal.

 The task manager need not be a specific person, prone to boredom, fatigue, and stress.
 A to-do list application is a much better alternative: It will allow you to indicate your task items #1.
 Make it your personal reminder on things that you have not accomplished yet.